ribonsamr/Itemcatalog/readme.md

 # Item Catalog Project
 The project uses [KnockoutJS](https://knockoutjs.com) library to handle the front-end at `static/base.js`.
 Ajax is used to handle requests with the Flask back-end.

+## Config
+Config file can be found at `/config/config.py`.

 ## Installation
-You can quickly install the website by running `./install.sh`, this install file will do all the work needed to run this website.
+You can quickly install the website by running `./install.sh`, this will do all the work needed to run the website.
 Then you can run the website: `python3 main.py`

 ***Note**: Python 3.6 is recommended, also the latest versions of the required packages is recommended.*